Theodoor Rombouts: Early work

-His initial works were in the idiom of his master Abraham Janssens who was one of the earliest Flemish artists to paint in a Caraveggio influenced style combined with strong Classicist tendencies.
+Rombouts's initial works were in the idiom of his master Abraham Janssens who was one of the earliest Flemish artists to paint in a Caraveggio influenced style combined with strong Classicist tendencies.
 This is clear in the early composition Cephalus and Procris (Hermitage Museum, 1610s) which was painted before the artist left for Italy.
 In its three-dimensionality and use of Classical forms this composition is clearly indebted to Janssens.

 The composition The two musicians (Spencer Museum of Art) likely dates from the artist's Italian period.
 The typically Italian costumes, the rather mannered poses, the vague indication of space and stereotypical rendering of heads, hands and drapery point to a style preceding that of the genre scenes he painted after 1625.